HenrikBengtsson/parallelly/incl/OVERVIEW.md

 ## Backward compatibility with the future package

 The functions in this package originate from the **[future](https://cran.r-project.org/package=future)** package where we have used and validated them for several years.
-I moved these functions to this separate package, because they are also useful outside of the future framework.
+I moved these functions to this separate package in 2020, because they are also useful outside of the future framework.
 For backward-compatibility reasons of the future framework, the R options and environment variables that are prefixed with `parallelly.*` and `R_PARALLELLY_*` can for the time being also be set with `future.*` and `R_FUTURE_*` prefixes.

 ## Roadmap